gigapipehq/faro-transport-qryn/README.md

 Finally initialize Faro with your configuration.

 > **Note:**
-> qryn Cloud supports batch ingestion by default, but if you want also to minimize the number of requests done from your client you can use the `@grafana/faro-transport-batch`.
+> qryn Cloud supports batch ingestion by default, but if you want also to minimize the number of requests done from your client you can use the experimental `@grafana/faro-transport-batch`.

 ```typescript
 initializeFaro({